ringcentral/ringcentral-api-docs/docs/analytics/troubleshooting.md

 ### Is there an SDK for my favorite programming language ?

-Yes, RingCentral offers developers a number of [SDKs for the most popular programming languages](../../sdks/).
+Yes, RingCentral offers developers a number of [SDKs for the most popular programming languages](https://developers.ringcentral.com/guide/sdks).

-During our beta however, Java and C# programmers will need to call Analytics API endpoints directly.
-When this API is made available publicly, our Java and C# SDKs will be updated as well.

 ### What permission does my application need to have ?

 Your application needs to have 'Analytics' permission.
-If you are using an application that doesn't have that permission, you can reach out to our support team with your Application's Client ID and request 'Analytics' permission to be added.
+If you are using an application that doesn't have that permission, you can [reach out to our support team](https://developers.ringcentral.com/support/create-case) with your Application's Client ID and request 'Analytics' permission to be added.

 ### How is LOB Analytics API different than Call Log API ?